Foraging for Backyard Edibles

 In this episode of In the Garden, Travis Birdsell, director for N.C.
 Cooperative Extension’s Ashe County Center, shows us how to do some urban foraging in our own backyards.
 Discover how to identify seven edible plants to make a healthy and vibrant salad without leaving home.

 NOTE: Make sure you confirm the identity and health effects of any and all plants before consuming them.
-Find resources from NC State Extension to help with plant identification and safety info at https://plants.ces.ncsu.edu.
+The North Carolina Extension Gardener Plant Toolbox from NC State, which contains detailed descriptions and photographs of more than 4,000 plants that grow in and around North Carolina, is an excellent resource to help with plant identification and safety info.

 From Yard to Salad